KersoZone/RubberDuckyPCB/README.md

 # How to use? / DIY

-You can buy a ready pcb with all components ready to use or download our pcb project and order a pcb from https://jlcpcb.com/ or https://www.pcbway.com/ .
+You can buy a ready pcb with all components ready to use (***SOON***) or download our pcb project and order a pcb from https://jlcpcb.com/ or https://www.pcbway.com/ .
 You must have a:
 -NodeMcu V3
 -Arduino ATmega32u4